viktoriussuwandi/Flask-Movie-List-Website/README.md

 ## Movie List Web Development
 #### This is a project of movie list to store your movie collections.
-Deleopment using API database, WTF form, SQLite, and Flask web server.
+Development using API database, WTF form, SQLite, and Flask web server.

 #### This project running on : [https://replit.com/@ViktoriusSuwand/AppBrewery-python-Day-64-Movie-Flask-Website](https://replit.com/@ViktoriusSuwand/AppBrewery-python-Day-64-Movie-Flask-Website)